savoirfairelinux/cqfd/README.md

 Format is the same as (and passed to) docker-run’s options.
 See 'docker run --help'.

+``CQFD_EXTRA_BUILD_ARGS``: A space-separated list of additional docker-build options to be append to the building image.
+Format is the same as (and passed to) docker-build’s options.
+See 'docker build --help'.

 ### Other command-line options ###

 In some conditions you may want to use an alternate config file with